peterzheng98/RCompiler-Spec/src/patterns.md

    For some constructor `c(x, ..)` the distributive law applies such that `c(p | q, ..rest)` covers the same set of value as `c(p, ..rest) | c(q, ..rest)` does.
    This can be applied recursively until there are no more nested patterns of form `p | q` other than those that exist at the top level.

-   Note that by *"constructor"* we do not refer to tuple struct patterns, but rather we refer to a pattern for any product type.
+   Note that by *"constructor"* we refer to a pattern for any product type.
-   This includes enum variants, tuple structs, structs with named fields, arrays, tuples, and slices.
+   This includes enum variants, structs with named fields, arrays, tuples, and slices.

 r[patterns.behavior]
 ### Dynamic semantics